CeoOfGoogle1/CreateArsenal/README.md

 + Regular updates: We have a hardworking community of artists and coders trying hard to make the mod as attractive as possible, considering the wishes and ideas of the community.

 ## **Compatibility**
-This addon is compatible with the latest version of the Minecraft Create mod.
+This mod was made to be compatible with the Create mod, as well as Create:Aeronautics and VS Clockwork (on release).
 It may not be compatible with other mods, so be sure to check compatibility before installing.

 ## **Support**
 If you encounter any issues or bugs with this addon, please report them on the mod's page on Curseforge, on the official Create Arsenal Discord or on our Github repository.